Thomas of Jesus: Life

-Thomas of Andrada "belonged to one of the most illostrious house of Portugal".
-Thomas joined the Order of Saint Augustine at the age of fifteen with the name in religion "Thomas of Jesus".
+Thomas of Andrada was born in Lisbon in 1529, and "belonged to one of the most illustrious house of Portugal".
+Thomas joined the Order of Saint Augustine at the age of fifteen and took the religious name Thomas of Jesus.

 His attempts to reform the order met with little success as his zeal for a stricter observance only raised violent opposition and hardship for himself, and he was forced to desist.
 Nonetheless, after his death the regulations he had proposed were later adopted by those Augustinians who formed the discalced branch.

 He was a chaplain with Sebastian of Portugal's campaign against Morocco in 1578.
-According to Henry Edward Manning, Thomas was "mixing with the gay and nobles and soldiery" with the mission "to nurse the sick and tend the wounded", and to prevent imprisoned Christian slaves from the mortal sin of apostasy."
+According to Henry Edward Manning, Thomas was mixing with the nobles and soldiery with the mission "to nurse the sick and tend the wounded", and to prevent imprisoned Christian slaves from the mortal sin of apostasy."
 Father Thomas was wounded, captured, and imprisoned for four years.
 His sister, the Countess of Linares, managed to raise his ransom, but Thomas requested that it be used to buy the freedom of two others, so that he could remain and minister to his fellow captives.
-He became ill and died not long after their release.
+He became ill and died on 17 April 1582 not long after their release.